garek007/Marketing-Cloud/README.md

 ## Newsletter Link Clicks from the past month
 This is basically just the _click data view. we use it as an in between table to grab all of our clicks so we can count them later.
-The query also splits out the url varaibles into columns. \s\s **07 Newsletter Links Clicked Past month.sql** is an overwrite for the table below
+The query also splits out the url varaibles into columns.
+**07 Newsletter Links Clicked Past month.sql** is an overwrite for the table below

 ![Third Table](tables/NewsletterLinksClickedPastMonth.JPG)